ROI of Investing in E-commerce Development

 Upselling and Cross-Selling Revenue

-Well-designed e-commerce platforms incorporate upselling and cross-selling features-product recommendations, bundle offers, frequently bought together suggestions-that increase average order value (AOV).
+Well-designed e-commerce platforms incorporate sophisticated upselling and cross-selling features—intelligent product recommendations, strategic bundle offers, frequently bought together suggestions, and personalized promotion delivery—that systematically increase average order value (AOV).
 Even modest improvements in AOV have significant revenue impact at scale.
-A $5 increase in AOV for a business processing 500 orders per day generates $900,000 in incremental annual revenue.
-These features are direct outputs of e-commerce development investment.

 Cost Savings: The Often-Overlooked ROI Component